1

 Your First Repository

 Welcome to the Git Tutorial!
-On the right you have a code editor (top) and a real Linux terminal (bottom).
+You’ve got a code editor (top) and a real Linux terminal (bottom) on the right.
 Files you edit are automatically synced to the VM.
+Let’s get into it.

 Why version control?

 Git is the most widely used version control system in the world.
-Let’s learn it by building a small Python project.
+Let’s learn it by building a small Python hero registry project.

 ┌──────────────┐ git add ┌──────────────┐ git commit ┌──────────────┐